 Helpful Tips to Keep You and Your Family Healthy

 What are we Doing Now?

-Returning to school in August will look different but the heart of teaching and learning is still there!
+Returning to school looks different but the heart and joy of teaching and learning are still there!

 Starting Oct.
 19, students in grades K-5 transition to Plan A. Click here for more details.
 Students in grades 6-8 continue on Plan B Hybrid Setting - face-to-face and remote learning.
 Students in grades K-12 continue to have the option of full remote learning through Caldwell Connect.